rangertaha/urlinsane/README.md

 | Hebrew (1)               |     X     |           |            |             |
 | Persian (1)              |     X     |           |            |             |

-### Algorithms
+### Algorithm Comparisons

 This table shows the list of algorithms supported for each tool.

 |      **Algorithms**             | URLInsane | URLCrazy  | DNSTwist   | DomainFuzz **(TODO)**  |
 |---------------------------------|-----------|-----------|------------|-------------|